loicdescotte/loicdescotte.github.io/_posts/2026-04-25-drum-humanizer-logic-pro.md

  - Scripter
 ---

-# Humanizing MIDI Drums in Logic Pro with Scripter

 MIDI drums can sound stiff and mechanical, and doing it all manually is tedious and time-consuming.
 So I wrote a Logic Pro Scripter script (with the help of Claude AI) to handle the humanization automatically, and I'm sharing it here in full detail.

 Disclaimer : this is an experiment, I don't have enough perspective yet to tell if it does the job musically speaking, but I wanted to at least share the technical aspect of it.
 I occasionally work on **[Dabula](https://dabula-music.bandcamp.com/album/dabula)** — my post-rock/doom/stoner project.
 I will definitely test this technique for the next album.